 The governing party of Hungary, Fidesz, does indeed have certain ideological affinities with the PiS.
 Both are conservative nationalist parties, whose leaders, Orban and Kaczynski, have met twice since the PiS came to power in late 2015.
 Economically, Fidesz and the PiS both embrace a version of nationalism that combines support for redistrubitive social policies with skepticism toward international corporations.
 Both parties are also opposed to immigration, and, especially in Hungary, this has been used to mobilize radical nationalist sentiment, although opposition to the pro-migration policies of Germany and Sweden is not unique to Hungary or Poland.
 Both parties, moreover, have focused on constitutional change in their respective countries.
 And there is, as Kelemen rightly points out, an ongoing constitutional crisis in Poland, which raises questions there about a concentration of power not dissimilar to those raised by the developments in Hungary.

 Yet Hungary’s conservative turn under Orban has been considerably more populist and authoritarian than the one in Poland under the PiS.
-For instance, in 2010, when Orban had a large assault on civil liberties, is well within the European mainstream, and many of its new security measures, including the obligation to register prepaid SIM cards, have been practiced by countries such as Germany for years.
+For instance, in 2010, when Orban had a large enough parliamentary majority to change the Hungarian constitution, he passed limitations on freedom of speech, public and private media, and changed the electoral law to favor large parties such as Fidesz.
+One of the key new constitutional provisions was the Fourth Amendment, which undermined the independence of the judiciary, brought universities under greater governmental control, categorized homelessness as a crime, and damaged human rights in general.
+Nothing comparable has happened in Poland, where there is a free, private, and largely international media (with the exception of the state media, which has always been up for grabs after elections), and there are no serious limitations on civil liberties.
+Even Poland’s new counterterrorism law, sometimes held up as an assault on civil liberties, is well within the European mainstream, and many of its new security measures, including the obligation to register prepaid SIM cards, have been practiced by countries such as Germany for years.